davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 of data values to be compared for equality regardless of format, and enables hub-and-spoke lossless translation across formats.

-Quantifying entropy is not an end goal of information modeling, but it is the key to defining significance vs. insignificance.
-No data value can be smaller than the information content of a message, therefore any data in excess of the smallest possible serialized value is insignificant.
-Whitespace is a common example of insignificant data; the meaning of a message is unaffected by inserting or deleting it.

-Information modeling defines significance at the logical level: any data that does not affect a logical value (isn't included the abstract type definition) is insignificant and can be discarded from any data format without losing information.
-Or phrased the other way, if it is a problem for data in one format to not be preserved when translated to another format, then the definition of significant needs to be expanded to include that information.
+Information defines significant vs. insignificant in lexical values.
+Just as whitespace is often insignificant at the data level, an information model defines significance at the logical
+level: any data that is not included in a logical value is insignificant and has been ignored in the lexical to logical conversion.

-Entropy is directly involved in the semantics of strings - unrestricted strings have the most, classes of strings restricted by character set or patterns have less, and enumerated sets such as field names, map keys, or vocabularies have by far the least and are thus most efficient.
-There is no syntactic difference between an observation type of "mitigation" chosen from a set of five possibilities ("ssp-statement-issue", "control-objective", "mitigation", "finding", "historic") and the identical string chosen from an unlimited set of possibilities including "parameter-constraint", "purina-cat-chow", and "four-score-and-seven-years-ago-our-forefathers-brought-forth-to-this-continent-a-new-nation".
+Information theory uses the word "entropy" to refer to the quantity of information carried in a message.
+The more restrictions that are placed on a value, the less data is required to carry its information regardless of how much data is actually used.
+Strings with no restrictions are least efficient; strings with restricted length, character set, or patterns are more efficient, and enumerations such as field names, enumerated map keys, and vocabularies are by far the most efficient.
+The string "mitigation" is always the same at the data level, but when it represents one of only five possible observation types ("ssp-statement-issue", "control-objective", "mitigation", "finding", "historic") it carries less than 3 bits of information in 80 bits of lexical data.
-But the semantic difference between enumerated and general string types is obvious - enumerated and restricted strings are preferred for practical, not just theoretical, reasons.
-This affects system
-design: the more varied the input, the more unexpected possibilities systems must be prepared to handle correctly.
+The other 77 bits are not essential content and are not included in the logical value.
+If an information model allows generic strings (for example, "Purina-cat-chow" or "Four score and seven years ago our fathers brought forth on this continent a new nation, from the 🏔️ to the 🌾 to the 🏖️.") where restricted or enumerated values are appropriate, it requires both users and applications to deal with inappropriate content and presents a larger attack surface to adversaries.
+Designing information models to correctly distinguish between essential content and insignificant data is not just theoretical trivia, it's an operational and security benefit.
+Allowing a tokenized Gettysburg address as a telephone number type is an anti-pattern that can be tested for in the release pipeline.

 ### 1.1 Ontologies and Semantics